 As a bicyclist in Massachusetts, you are required to report any accident resulting in personal injury or property damage over $100 to the local police department (M.G.L. c.
 85, § 11B).
 The Quincy Police Department is located at 1 Sea Street.

-Cyclists who are involved on bike crashes on shared bikes also have a responsibility to report accidents to police and the company providing rentals, as stated in your membership agreement.
+Cyclists who are involved on bike crashes on shared bikes also have a responsibility to report accidents to both police and the company providing rentals, as stated in your membership agreement.

 In 2018, the City of Quincy contracted with the bicycle sharing company ofo to bring 200 dock-less bicycles into the city.
 This was a short-lived arrangement.
 LimeBike is now the city's bike share provider.Financial Compensation for Injured Cyclists in Massachusetts

 Breakstone, White & Gluck and our lawyers are pleased to partner with the Quincy Police Department as part of our Project KidSafe campaign.
-We donate 200 bicycle helmets each year for police officers to give to children who need one and at events which teach and encourage bicycle safety.
-We launched our Project KidSafe campaign in 2013 and donate bicycle helmets across Massachusetts because we have seen the devastation cyclists and others can suffer by head injuries.
+We donate 200 bicycle helmets each year for police officers to give to children who need one and at community events which teach bicycle safety.
+We launched our Project KidSafe campaign in 2013 and donate bicycle helmets across Massachusetts because we have seen the devastation cyclists and others can suffer from head injuries.
 Cyclists cannot always prevent bicycle accidents, but they can limit the risk of head injuries by wearing a properly fitted helmet.
 Our lawyers encourage children to wear helmets from their first ride.Contact Breakstone, White & Gluck for a Free Legal Consultation

 The lawyers of Breakstone, White & Gluck provide a free legal consultation.
 If you have been injured in a bicycle accident, contact us to learn your legal rights at 800-379-1244 or 617-723-7676.
 You may also use our contact form.